ZebediahKillgrave/yabuf/app/papers/realtime-hashtag-usage.md

     {'pattern': None, 'type': 'message', 'channel': 'hashtag', 'data': 'football'}

 And that's great because it means we are getting the data we want to display !
-The last step will be sending the data to the client and displaying it.
+The last step is about sending the data to the client and displaying it.
 This is where we'll use websockets.

 I've never done Websockets but hey, I'm pretty good at raw sockets so that should be easy !
-Well, I still got stucked for a little while on it before understanding exactly how it works.
+Well, I still got stucked for a little while before understanding exactly how it works.
 But I think I got it now and I came to this code :

       :::javascript
       function createTimeline() {